NEW! ”The Knockers Project”

 What do I knit?

-Any hand knit or crocheted design is welcome, and I will have several patterns to choose from on hand in the shop.
+Any hand knit or crocheted design is welcome.
 Think of this as your chance to experiment with color and style.
 I know that slouch hats are very popular, and the scarf fashion for winter is for narrow, long designs.
 For inspiration, you can find them easily on ravelry.com as well as the free patterns on the Cascade Yarn website.